pandorafromtheothers/biased./README.md

 This was my first Javascript project I wanted to make, so I made it.
 The code is mostly a mess, with every single thing in global and all, but hey, everyone starts somewhere, and it works!
-That's enough for me.
+That's enough for a first time.

 The goal with the design was to look good on phones and nothing else.
 That's why it looks like that, thank you!